Pablo Picasso: World War II and late 1940s: 1939–1949

-By this time, Picasso had constructed a huge Gothic home, and could afford large villas in the south of France, such as Mas Notre-Dame-de-Vie on the outskirts of Mougins, and in the Provence-Alpes-Côte d'Azur.
-He was an international celebrity, with often as much interest in his personal life as his art.

-Later works to final years: 1949–1973
+Later works and final years: 1949–1973

 Picasso was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in mid-1949.
 In the 1950s, Picasso's style changed once again, as he took to producing reinterpretations of the art of the great masters.
-He made a series of works based on Velázquez's painting of Las Meninas.
+He made a series of works based on Velázquez's painting Las Meninas.
 He also based paintings on works by Goya, Poussin, Manet, Courbet and Delacroix.

+By this time, Picasso had constructed a huge Gothic home, and could afford large villas in the south of France, such as Mas Notre-Dame-de-Vie on the outskirts of Mougins, and in the Provence-Alpes-Côte d'Azur.
+He was an international celebrity, with often as much interest in his personal life as his art.

+In 1952, Picasso met Jacqueline Roque, who worked at the Madoura Pottery in Vallauris on the French Riviera, where Picasso made and painted ceramics.
+She became his lover, and then his second wife in 1961.
+The two were together for the remainder of Picasso's life.

 In addition to his artistic accomplishments, Picasso made a few film appearances, always as himself, including a cameo in Jean Cocteau's Testament of Orpheus (1960).
 In 1955, he helped make the film Le Mystère Picasso (The Mystery of Picasso) directed by Henri-Georges Clouzot.